Hey, tax procrastinators! With just a short white left until taxes are due, take a deep breath, read this article, and then get to work!

 8. Don’t Blow it Off

 Even if you don’t owe taxes, file a tax return if you are due a refund of withheld income taxes.
+That’s basically free money just waiting for you to claim!
 If you wait more than two years to file, the IRS is not required to issue you a check.

 9. Extend if You Must

+Feeling completely overwhelmed?
+Remember Tip #1.
+Don’t rush.
 If you file for an extension by April 15, you’ll have until October 15 to file your return.
-But that extension doesn’t extend the time to pay your taxes – send in what you owe with the extension to avoid penalties for late payment of tax.
+That extension doesn’t extend the time to pay your taxes – send in what you owe with the extension to avoid penalties for late payment of taxes.